getindiekit/indiekit/docs/contributing.md

 ## Developing a plug-in

-Often the best way to add (or prototype) a new feature is to develop a plug-in.
+Often the best way to add (or prototype) a new feature is to develop a plug-in using [Indiekit’s plug-in API](plugin-api/index.md).

-Information about the API will be added to the project soon.

 When publishing a plug-in to the npm registry, add the `indiekit-plugin` tag so that other Indiekit users can find it.
-You can also request to have it listed alongside [other plug-ins](https://getindiekit.com/plug-ins/) on the project’s website.
+You can also request to have it listed alongside [other plug-ins](https://getindiekit.com/plugins/) on the project’s website.

 * * *